kubernetes/website/content/en/blog/_posts/2023-04-11-kubernetes-1.27-blog.md

 Announcing the release of Kubernetes v1.27, the first release of 2023!

-This release consist of sixty enhancements.
-Eighteen of those enhancements are entering Alpha, Tweentynine are graduating to Beta, and Thirteen are graduating to Stable.
+This release consist of 60 enhancements.
+18 of those enhancements are entering Alpha, 29 are graduating to Beta, and 13 are graduating to Stable.

 ## Release theme and logo